hackware1993/Flutter_ConstraintLayout/README.md

 performance as Flex and Stack.
 When facing complex layouts, it provides better performance, flexibility, and a very flat code hierarchy than Flex and Stack.
 Say no to 'nesting hell'.

-## It is recommended to use ConstraintLayout at the top level.
-For moderately complex pages, max 500 FPS performance is promised
+**It is recommended to use ConstraintLayout at the top level.
+For moderately complex pages, frame rate up to 500 fps.**

-## If not necessary, try to be relative to the parent layout, so that you can define less id
+**If not necessary, try to be relative to the parent layout, so that you can define less id.**

 Warning:
 For layout performance considerations, constraints are always one-way, and there is no two child